davidwych/davidwych.github.io/blog/_posts/2022-06-17-intro-cryst-2.md

 :(

-That would be cool, but alas...
+That would be nice, but alas...

 The cheeky trick that Mother Nature pulls on us here comes from the *squaring* of the Molecular Form Factor ($$F(\mathbf{q})$$).